-Documents which May be Requested but Not as a Condition of Enrollment - Items which May be Requested
+Documents Which May Be Requested But Not As a Condition of Enrollment - Items Which May Be Requested

 Although the Charter School may ask for any of the information below, the Charter School may not require it as a condition of enrolling or admitting a child and a child's enrollment or attendance may not be delayed until these documents are provided.
 Among the documents that the Charter School may request are: picture identification, health or physical examination records, academic records, attendance records, Individualized Education Program, and other special education records.
-In addition, the Charter School may not require that a physical examination be conducted as a condition of enrollment.
+In addition, a school district may not require that a physical examination be conducted as a condition of enrollment.